sanadlab/MigMate/docs/readme.md

 The current version is an early prototype, and uses stubs/mocks accordingly.
 A sample Python project is provided for basic usage.

 Commands:
-- LibMig: Hello World
+- MigMate: Hello World
-- LibMig: Migrate a Library
+- MigMate: Migrate a Library
-- LibMig: Show Migration Preview
+- MigMate: Show Migration Preview
-- LibMig: Backup a file before migrating
+- MigMate: Backup a file before migrating
-- LibMig: Restore a migrated file
+- MigMate: Restore a migrated file

 Misc:
 - Hover over a library in `requirements.txt` to initiate a migration using it as the chosen source library.